 Welcome to June’s 2021’s Disappearing Moment, an inventory of opinions and experiences.
 I hope you enjoy it.

-- Good One (Recommended): Comedians detail their process for developing a favorite bit.
+- Good One (I Liked It): Comedians detail their process for developing a favorite bit.
 Think: Song Exploder for jokes.
 Start with the Maria Bamford, Tig Notaro, and Patton Oswalt’s episodes.

-- Operation Midnight Climax (Recommended): A history of MKUltra that shouldn’t have eschewed podcast’s affordances (e.g., interviews, archival audio).
+- Operation Midnight Climax (I Liked It): A history of MKUltra that shouldn’t have eschewed podcast’s affordances (e.g., interviews, archival audio).
 Good pacing and an unforgettable protagonist redeem this audiobook.

-- The Real Sarah Miller (Recommended): Her “very specific interviews” are succinct, so-uncool-they’re-cool celebrations.
+- The Real Sarah Miller (I Liked It): Her “very specific interviews” are succinct, so-uncool-they’re-cool celebrations.
 She loves her topics and her guests, and all the rest is good natured impudence.

-- The Untold Story: Policing (Highly Recommended): Actor Jay Ellis is a talented, charming expository journalist.
+- The Untold Story: Policing (I Loved It): Actor Jay Ellis is a talented, charming expository journalist.
 He finds the right experts, asks them good questions, and keeps things focused and moving.

 Photopea lets me do almost everything I do with Photoshop.
 For free.
 In a browser.
 One the most impressive web applications I use daily.